 - Buildings with a carrying amount of QR.
-618,212,677 (2019: QR 628,395,177) were constructed on leased plots of land from Government of Qatar.
+627,722,311 (2020: 618,212,677) were constructed on leased plots of land from Government of Qatar.
 These plots of land were acquired on leases for a period of 25 years.
-The management has resolved to depreciate these buildings over 40 years based on the expected useful life period as management is reasonably certain that these lease contracts will be renewed for another period of time exceeding the useful life of these buildings. - The capital work-in-progress includes constructions of new supermarkets and warehouse and major renovation of existing supermarkets.
-These costs are financed by loans obtained from local banks.
-The amount of borrowing costs capitalised during the year ended 31 December 2020 amounted to QR Nil (2019: QR 3,250,854).
-These loans carry profit in the range of 5.5% per annum (2019: 5.5% per annum).
-The amount of amortisation on right-of-use asset and interest expense on lease liabilities capitalised during the year ended 31 December 2020 amounted to QR.
+The management has resolved to depreciate these buildings over 40 years based on the expected useful life period as management is reasonably certain that these lease contracts will be renewed for a period of time exceeding the useful life of these buildings. - The capital work-in-progress includes constructions of new supermarkets and major renovation of existing supermarkets.
+The amount of amortisation on right-of-use asset and interest expense on lease liabilities capitalised during the year ended 31 December 2021 amounted to QR.
+2,327,961 and QR.
+1,506,269 (2020: QR.
 557,524 and QR.
-1,222(2019: QR.
-1,296,068 and QR.
-1,600,884), respectively. - 3) As of the reporting date, the Group has 31 (2019: 31) plots of land granted by the Government of Qatar at nominal values in the books.
+1,222), respectively. - During the year ended 31 December 2021, the Group has capitalised borrowing cost amounting to QR.
+3,585,462 of loans in Qatar and Sultanate of Oman for which the Group has obtained to finance the acquisition of two properties in the State of Qatar and the construction of a new mall in Sultanate of Oman (Notes 21 and 33). - 4) As of the reporting date, the Group has 31 (2020: 31) plots of land granted by the Government of Qatar at nominal values in the books.